5 Benefits of Embedded Integration Platforms for SaaS Products

 How to pick the best embedded integration platform

-When picking the best embedded integration platform for your specific situation, you can consider numerous factors (many of which are covered in the linked list).
+When picking the best embedded integration platform for your situation, you can consider numerous factors (many of which are covered in the linked list).
 However, we have found the following to be the key selection criteria:

 • Is the platform built for your use case?